About Changing Your Address on Your Arizona Car Registration

 The sections below explain the application methods and the information you must submit along with your request.

-How to Change Your Address Online
+Updating Your Address Online

 You may be wondering, “How can I change my car registration address online?”
 To do so, you must access the MVD’s online portal and provide your personal information, including your full name, date of birth and the last four digits of your Social Security Number (SSN).